openedx/xblock-lti-consumer/docs/decisions/0004-lti-advantage-nrps.rst

      - Enables and disables LTI NRPS globally in the Open edX instance.
 Is disabled by default.
    * - LTI_NRPS_ACTIVE_ENROLLMENT_LIMIT
      - Django setting
-     - Controls the allowed number of active enrollments allowed where the API is still available.
+     - Controls the allowed number of active enrollments when the API is enabled.
        Defaults to 1000 active enrollments at first.
    * - LTI_NRPS_TRANSMIT_PII
      - CourseWaffleFlag